Knowing how to read, and write, and do so well, are basic rights for all Philadelphia children.

 Our work is guided by a strategic theory of change and a dual micro and macro approach focused on:

 1) Getting our children ready for school.

 2) Making perfect attendance a weekly family goal.

-3) Ensuring quality reading instruction and the right books in classrooms.
+3) Ensuring quality reading and writing instruction and the right books in classrooms.

 4) Maximizing out-of-school time (OST) and preventing the summer slide in learning.

 5) Supporting our families in leveraging teachable moments.

 6) Creating learning landscapes and showcasing how Reading is Everywhere in Philadelphia.